-Breakfast loaf - even if you've never made bread before, try this one!
+Breakfast bread - even if you've never made a bread recipe before, try this one!
 It's so simple, very delicious and full of healthy ingredients like oats, yogurt and fruit.
 It tastes amazing on it's own or with butter, and even better when toasted.

 The fruit gives this bread some sweetness but there are no other added sugars.
-It has loads of fibre from the oats and seeds, protein from the eggs (and a little from oats and wheat too) and so makes a very balanced breakfast item.
+It has loads of fibre from the oats and seeds, protein from the eggs (and a little from oats and wheat too) and so makes a very balanced breakfast for children and adults.

 Freezer Tip: Wait until the loaf has fully cooled, slice thinly, place in a sealed container and freeze.
-Remove a slice at a time and pop in the toaster for a super convenient healthy breakfast
+Remove a slice at a time and pop in the toaster for a super convenient healthy breakfast.
+You'll never be stuck for easy breakfast ideas with this to hand.

 225g Oat Flour*